More rebel groups reject Syrian opposition coalition - statement

 The statement also blamed the international community for failing to stop "crimes against humanity committed by the criminal Bashar along with terrorist gangs from Iran, (Iraqi Prime Minister Nuri) Maliki's militias and Hezbollah."

-The sectarian dimension of the conflict has drawn in foreign fighters from neighbouring countries.
+The sectarian dimension of the conflict has drawn in foreign fighters from neighboring countries.

 Thousands of Sunni militants have entered Syria to fight alongside the rebels, while Lebanese Shi'ite militant group Hezbollah and Shi'ite militias from Iraq have sent men to fight alongside Assad's forces.

-Many Syrian opposition groups inside Syria, regardless of their ideological background, are sceptical and resentful of the Western and Gulf Arab-backed National Coalition, an umbrella organisation for opposition groups abroad.
+Many Syrian opposition groups inside Syria, regardless of their ideological background, are skeptical and resentful of the Western and Gulf Arab-backed National Coalition, an umbrella organization for opposition groups abroad.

 Critics accuse it of not being transparent with funding and its political processes and of being out of touch with those living inside Syria, where more than 100,000 people have been killed and swathes of territory have been destroyed by combat and shelling.